HazyVT/HuntHelper/README.md

-# rapid
+# HuntHelper

-An Electron application with React and TypeScript
+A shiny hunting companion app that is simple and usable offline.